adobe-fonts/noto-emoji-svg/README.md

 	git config core.symlinks true

-### :warning: NOTE 2 :warning:
+### ⚠️ NOTE 2 ⚠️

-As of May 25 2021, the only browser that displays the OT-SVG font correctly is **Microsoft Edge Legacy** (Tested in v44).
-Edge Legacy is the Chromium-free version of Edge.
-[Information on how to install Edge Legacy](https://techcommunity.microsoft.com/t5/discussions/tutorial-how-to-run-legacy-and-chromium-based-edge/m-p/1121216)

-**Firefox** supports OT-SVG but has a problem in the way it displays the SVG artwork: the size of the color artwork is correct only if the font's UPM value is 1000.
-(Tested in v88.0)

-**Safari** also supports OT-SVG, but the color artwork won't be displayed if the font's `SVG` table contains more than 2000 items.
-Also, whenever the matrix of a `gradientTransform` contains a zero value the gradient fill won't be displayed.
-(Tested in v14.0)

-**Google Chrome** does not support OT-SVG.
-(Tested in v90.0)
+As of July 9th 2022, browsers that do not support OT-SVG fonts are **Google Chrome** (tested in v103.0) and **Opera** (tested in v89.0).

+**Firefox** supports OT-SVG (tested in v102.0).
+A former bug where non-1000 UPM fonts were displayed at the wrong size has been fixed.

+**Safari** also supports OT-SVG, but the number of SVG elements on a page is limited (tested in v15.5).
+SVGs on the test.html page will drop out after approximately 800 test samples (which implies 3200 SVGs rendered).
+This is why the test has been split into multiple html files.

 ### Requirements